 Inaccuracy or delays in any of these tasks can produce a domino effect, resulting in slow payments (or no payments at all) and disgruntled patients.
 However, it doesn’t have to feel like you’re always playing catch-up.
 With the right strategies in place, you can improve your revenue cycle management for a more financially sound business.

 1. The Hard and Soft Costs of Payment Delays

 Insurance carriers may also be slow to pay providers or will deny payment altogether.
-Lack of coverage for treatments, billing code errors, and patient information inaccuracies all contribute to this problem.
+Lack of coverage for treatments, medical coding errors, and patient information inaccuracies all contribute to this problem.

-Whether the delays are on the part of the patient, the insurance carrier, or the provider, outstanding balances can certainly have an impact on your practice’s cash flow.
+Whether the delays are on the part of the patient, the insurance company, or the healthcare provider, outstanding balances can certainly have an impact on your practice’s cash flow.
 Payment delays result in both hard and soft costs such as: